Dbalial/Dbalial.github.io/README.md

 ## **Work Experience**

-* **CHASE LIFESTYLE PRIVARE LIMITED**
+# **CHASE LIFESTYLE PRIVARE LIMITED** (June,2022 - May,2024)

-  -Project 1 - Fulfilled by Styli: Led a cross-functional team of 12 people to introduce the largest brand "Miss Chase" in a new region via dropship model.
-Acted as the main point of contact for requirement gathering, stakeholder communication.
-Conducted research on the marketplace and presented insights to the management.
-Based on insights, contract negotiation and final introduction happened.
-As a result, a new channel opened in the MENA region and in the first month after introduction, INR 6.5L revenue was generated.
+## Project 1 - Fulfilled by Styli:

+* **Description:** Led a cross-functional team of 12 people to successfully introduce the "Miss Chase" brand in a new region through a dropship model.
+* **Key Achievements:**
+- Served as the primary point of contact for requirement gathering and stakeholder communication.
+- Conducted in-depth market research and presented valuable insights to management.
+- Negotiated contracts and successfully launched the brand in the MENA region.
+- Generated INR 6.5L in revenue during the first month of launch.

-  -Project 2 - Nykaa Fashion Sales Analysis: Gone through the current process of listing, budget for marketing spend, pricing strtegy and visbility.
-Based on that found areas to improve like -
+ ## Project 2 - Nykaa Fashion Sales Analysis:

-      -- (a) There was a delay in delay in cataloging and listing.
-Streamlined the cataloging process.
+* **Description:** Conducted a comprehensive analysis of Nykaa Fashion's sales processes, marketing spend, pricing strategy, and visibility.
+* **Improvements Implemented:**
+- Streamlined the cataloging process to reduce delays.
-      -- (b) Introduced the marketing spend based on sales as a result while the marketing becomes regulatirized, the budget getiing allocated more proportionately.
+- Implemented a marketing spend based on sales to ensure efficient budget allocation.
-      -- (c) By maintaing good relationship with Nykaa Fashion's POC we pushed even more visisbuilty for our styles.
+- Enhanced brand visibility through stronger relationships with Nykaa Fashion's point of contact.
-      -- (d) Order processing SLA-breached done down by 20%.
+- Reduced order processing SLA breaches by 20%.
-      -- (e) Based on the sales data analysis, introduced 3 Fulfilled Centers to decrease down the delivery time.
+- Established three Fulfillment Centers to improve delivery times based on sales data analysis.

-  -Project - 3 - Introduction of "Miss Chase A+" & "Life With Pockets": Acted as the main POC for negotiation on contracts, update of contracts to introduce these 2 brands in Nykaa Fashion, Tata CLiQ, ShoppersStop
+## Project 3 - Introduction of "Miss Chase A+" & "Life With Pockets":

+* **Description:** Served as the primary point of contact for contract negotiation and updates to introduce "Miss Chase A+" and "Life With Pockets" on Nykaa Fashion, Tata CLiQ, and ShoppersStop.

-  -Project 4 - Meesho: Done - (a) detailed analysis of order reports to understand the trend and forecasting of sales
+## Project 4 - Meesho:

+* **Description:** Conducted a detailed analysis of order reports to understand sales trends and forecasting.
-                              (b) analysis converion rate of the existing advertiement campaigns in Meesho (c)
+* **Key Achievements:**
+- Analyzed and optimized existing advertisement campaigns on Meesho.
+- Expanded the catalog by 700 items.
+- Introduced "Miss Chase" and "Dolce Crudo" on Meesho Mall.
+- Achieved a 7.5% increase in conversion rate and overall sales.

+## Project 5 - Baazar Kolkata:

+* **Description:** Conducted an analysis of existing sales operations to identify areas for improvement.
+* **Key Achievements:**
+- Developed and implemented new Standard Operating Procedures (SOPs).
+- Successfully adopted the SOPs by over 20 team members.

+# **NETSCRIBES (INDIA) PRIVATE LIMITED** (Feb,2019 to June,2022)

+## Project 1 - Flipkart UGC Moderation:

+* **Description:** Conducted a comprehensive audit of operations and deliverables.
+* **Key Achievements:**
+- Increased quality standards of deliverables by 30%.
+- Improved operational efficiency by 20%.
+-
+  ## Project 2 - Flipkart Research
+  * **Description:**Conducted research on products, features, sellers, and pricing on Flipkart and Amazon websites.
+* **Purpose:**
+- Identify opportunities to improve listing attributes.
+- Onboard new sellers.
+- Gain a competitive pricing edge over Amazon in terms of category-wise products.

 ---